georgeliu1998/tf_and_colab/README.md

-# Getting Started with TensorFlow in Google Colaboratory
-### -Learn two exciting technologies in 10 minutes!
+# Getting Started with TensorFlow in Google Colaboratory - Learn two exciting technologies in 10 minutes!

 ## What